I-GraphX-GmbH/meta-fus/README-yocto-f+s.txt

 Yocto is organized in layers.
 Layers may exist next to each other, but usually they have a hierarchical order, where the next layer is based on the previous layer.
-The F&S yocto release is actually only the Freescale Yocto Community BSP release, where an additional F&S layer is added on top to provide support for the boards and modules from F&S. The Freescale Community BSP release itself is based on the regular Yocto release and simlpy adds some Freescale layers, to support the Freescale CPUs and Evaluation Boards.
+The F&S yocto release is actually only the NXP/Freescale Release BSP, where an additional F&S layer is added on top to provide support for the boards and modules from F&S. The NXP/Freescale Release BSP itself is based on the regular Yocto release and simlpy adds some NXP/Freescale layers, to support the NXP CPUs and Evaluation Boards.
 Yocto itself is again based on Open Embedded, and adds some additional Yocto specific software layers, called "poky".

 So at the core, Yocto is an Open Embedded based system.
 Open Embedded uses recipes, like they are used when baking a cake.
 The recipe